 When you are the lucky owner of a SODAQ (development) NB-IoT Board, connected to the T-Mobile Narrow Band infrastructure, your data will be delivered to the All Things Talk Platform.

 A disadvantage of the using the Web-GUI of the All Things Talk Platform for receiving data from your SODAQ T-Mobile NB-IoT Board, is that it’s impossible to import or use this data in your own applications.
-Luckily, the all things talk platform also has a MQTT API with which it is possible to do so.
+Luckily, the all things talk platform also has an MQTT API with which it is possible to do so.

 This API can be used with any MQTT Client, by either installing MQTT yourself, or by using a MQTT client as MQTTLens or the MQTT Client within Node-Red.
 This short article explains how you set up a working MQTT interface.